ed-conte/personal-literature-review-website/design-plan/design-journey.md

 > This site is designed for young men and women, approximately 13 and up, as that is the game's intended audience.
 The audience's goals when visiting this site are likely to answer a question relating to the game's story and lore.
 The game this site explains is vast and has many easy-to-miss characters and storylines.
 This site has maps, images, art pieces, bodies of text, and timelines.
 This site addresses the audience's goals by providing a wide range of information regarding the game.
 The design is relatively simple, and although I am not too fond of the ads and side menu, the information sections are neatly organized in an order that I find convenient.
 The site is designed for both desktop and mobile devices.

 > NEW answer:
 > This site is created for a professional audience in the library and literary field.
 The primary goal of the audience visiting this site is to stay updated with the latest news, book reviews, and literary insight.
 The website offers a variety of resources including book reviews, editorials, and information on upcoming events and professional development programs.
-It features sections like "Industry News", "Book Pulse", and "Innovation", providing an informative source that caters to the interests of its audience.
+It provides an informative place that caters directly to the interests of its audience.
 The site is well-organized with different clearly marked sections, making navigation convenient.
 Although the site has sponsored content and a considerable amount of ads, it maintains a structured layout that facilitates easy access to its various topics.
 The website is accessible on both desktop and mobile devices, ensuring that users search its database away from home.

 ### Personal Website 2 Review (Milestone 1)